 • Air max midsole comfort cushioning

-These shoes are perfect for the beginner to intermediate level casual daily runner.
+These shoes are perfect for the beginner to the intermediate level casual daily runner.
 This model of shoe has proven itself to be an evolving staple in Nike's performance running product offerings.
 If you enjoy being able to select a running shoe without a steep learning curve and a shoe that has the ability to perform right out of the box, then this is the shoe for you.
-This shoe is inherently durable albeit it includes more substantial materials overall to posses the attribute of lasting many miles.
+This shoe is inherently durable albeit it includes more substantial materials overall to possess the attribute of lasting many miles.
 The shoe keeps you focused on your run, and not the terrain with amazing technology featured throughout the entire shoe.
 This shoe is exactly what many runners are looking solely based off of the versatility that this shoe possesses.
 With the 2016 year behind us, it seems Nike

 , just like their slogan, only has room to improve after given the feedback from users of the Nike Air Max 2016 model.